chataros/Bitcoin-Price-Prediction-with-LSTM/Readme.md

 ## Setup
 * Clone the repository to your local machine.
-* Install the required packages using pip: pip install pandas numpy sklearn tensorflow matplotlib
+* Install the required packages using pip: pip install pandas numpy scikit-learn tensorflow matplotlib

 ## Data
 The model uses daily closing price data for Bitcoin.
 This data is stored in the file 'BTC-USD.csv'. <br> Each row in the file represents one day, and the 'Close' column is used for training and prediction.